-In addition, the MIL has continuously updating a library of more sustainable and innovative solutions (textiles, trims, non-woven material, processing technologies, etc.).
-Products have been evaluated against both internal and external sustainability standards and LCAs.
+The MIL promotes sustainability and innovation culture in textile industry as a result.
+In addition, the MIL continuously updates a library of more sustainable and innovative solutions (textiles, trims, non-woven material, processing technologies, etc.) evaluated against both internal and external sustainability standards.

 The production of leather at farm level can have significant negative environmental, social, and animal welfare impacts.
 Although leather is seen as a by-product or co-product of the meat industry, Kering is committed to ensuring that its leather is sourced in the most responsible and sustainable manner where there is accountability for the reduction in negative impacts linked to livestock production.
 These potential negative impacts include the direct impacts of farm production systems, such as conversion of natural habitat to pasture, use of synthetic chemicals or impacts on animal welfare.
-In addition, there can be "indirect impacts" such as feedstocks from unsustainable agricultural production and lethal control of native wildlife, which can impact conservation efforts.
-Kering believes in collaborating with its entire supply chain to ensure both traceability and sustainability over the long term.
+Kering believes in collaborating with its entire supply chain to ensure best practices in traceability, environmental stewardship, and animal welfare over the long term.
 The only way that Kering can mitigate the risks associated with social and environmental impacts is to have traceability of leather in its supply chains.
 Kering acknowledges that traceability is a challenge, but its leather suppliers must work toward improving traceability by engaging with slaughterhouses and other parties along the supply chain.
-Suppliers should also be aware of the animal welfare practices in the countries of livestock production and slaughter and must strive to source from farms where production systems have been identified and verified as sustainable and aligned with this Kering Standard.
+Suppliers should also be aware of the animal welfare practices in the countries of livestock production and slaughter and must strive to source from farms where production systems have been identified and verified as aligned with this Kering Standard.